Generic Name: entacapone (en-TAK-a-pone)

 - Ampicillin, chloramphenicol, cholestyramine, erythromycin, MAOIs (eg, phenelzine, selegiline, tranylcypromine), probenecid, or rifampin because they may increase the risk of Comtan's side effects

-- Apomorphine, bitolterol, dobutamine, dopamine, isoetharine, isoproterenol, methyldopa, or sympathomimetics (eg, epinephrine) because their actions and the risk of their side effects may be increased by Comtan
+- Apomorphine, bitolterol, dobutamine, dopamine, isoetharine, isoproterenol, methyldopa, sympathomimetics (eg, epinephrine), or warfarin because their actions and the risk of their side effects may be increased by Comtan

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if Comtan may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.

 Use Comtan as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.